 Superior has a defined set of service coordination population criteria for stratification purposes within our lines of business.
 This creates efficiencies within the service coordination program and provides a consistent measurement process of service coordination program effectiveness.
 There are two levels of service coordination.
-Level 1 is reserved for the medically complex members who are supported by home and community based waiver services and or have complex medical needs and Level 2 service coordination which comprises members who did not meet parameters for Level 1.
-Level I and II members are assigned a Service Coordinator upon enrollment.
-Any member or provider may request a Service Coordinator by calling 1-855-772-7075.
-Providers can also contact Superior's Provider Services department at 1-877-391-5921, Monday through Friday 8:00 a.m. to 5:00 p.m.
+Level 1 is reserved for the medically complex members who are supported by home and community based waiver services and or have complex medical needs.
+Level 2 service coordination is comprised of members who did not meet parameters for Level 1.
+Each member is assigned a Service Coordinator upon enrollment.
+Any member or provider may speak to the member's Service Coordinator by calling 1-855-772-7075, Monday through Friday 8:00 a.m. to 5:00 p.m.